buildpacks/rfcs/text/0000-layer-origin-metadata.md

 <!--   gets merged? -->

 * Does this affect how `report.toml` should be spec'd?
+* How is layer origin metadata stored for layers that are not cached?

 <!-- - What parts of the design do you expect to be resolved through -->
 <!--   implementation of the feature? -->